bhisaac/5eFP/5eFP-SRD.md

 As PCs go on adventures and overcome challenges, they gain experience, represented by Coin.
 When all world map tiles in the current level of play are discovered and resolved, the next level of play on the world map unlocks, and players advance to the next level.
 This is called gaining a level.

-When your character gains a level, you can spend Coin to gain additional game features available to your background, class, or species.
+When your character gains Coin, you can spend it at HQ to gain additional game features available to your background, class, or species.
 These features are detailed in the background, class, and species descriptions below.
 Some of these features allow you to increase one ability score by +1.
-You can’t increase an ability score above +5.
+You can’t increase an ability score above +5 through upgrades.

 Each time you gain a level, increase our MAX wounds by +1.